Sales Enable Your Law Firm Web Site

 Your marketing materials may talk the talk, but does your firm walk the walk?
 A disconnect between the culture promised in your marketing and branding and the one experienced by your clients/prospects when they interact with your attorneys and staff, can cause a credibility problem.
 Close integration of marketing, sales and customer service is required to help make sure everyone is on the same page and the same team.

-These are just some of the ways to increase the effectiveness of your law firm web site.
-For more information or to inquire about a web site audit, please contact Amy Campbell.
+of your law firm web site.
+For more information or to inquire about a

 May 2006.